Dutch Oven Chicken

 • Preheat the oven to 375°F (190°C).

-• Quarter the potatoes and onion and cut the carrots into 3 inch pieces.
-Mince the garlic.
-Slice the lemon.
+• Quarter the potatoes (peel if desired) and onion, and cut the carrots into 3-inch pieces.
+Mince the garlic, and cut the lemon into thick slices or wedges.

-Use your hands to spread the ghee all over the chicken skin and under the breast skin (this is the key to crispy chicken skin).
+• Use paper toweling to pat the chicken dry, inside and out.
+Using clean hands, spread the ghee all over the chicken skin and under the breast skin (this is the key to crispy chicken skin).

-Sprinkle the chicken generously with the poultry seasoning.
+Sprinkle the outside of the chicken generously with poultry seasoning.

-• Spray or lightly oil the bottom and sides of the inside of the dutch oven.
-Add the rest of the vegetables to the bottom of the dutch oven, then set the chicken on top of the vegetables.
+• Spray or lightly oil the inside of the Dutch oven to prevent food from sticking.
+Arrange the vegetables in the pot first, then set the chicken on top of the vegetables. *Be sure to leave enough room to place the lid on the Dutch oven.

 • Cover and bake in the oven for one hour.
-Remove the lid and cook with the lid off for another 30-35 minutes.
+Open the oven door, remove the lid from the Dutch oven, and continue cooking with the lid off for another 30-35 minutes.

 If you like the skin a little extra crispy, turn on the broiler and broil the chicken for about 2 minutes.

-• Remove the dutch oven from the oven and allow the chicken to rest for at least 10 minutes before slicing and serving.
+• Remove the Dutch oven chicken from the oven and transfer the bird to a cutting board to rest for at least 10 minutes before slicing and serving.

 Notes